Find the workflow that matches your inspection job.

 - Light inspection

-In the current phase, this page should still be honest: if you need a real answer today, the best routes are still product, compatibility, support, and blog content.
+If you need a concrete answer today, the best routes are still the product page, compatibility guidance, support, and blog content.

 Current state